sbercloud-terraform/terraform-provider-sbercloud/docs/resources/smn_topic.md

 * `display_name` - (Optional, String) Topic display name, which is presented as the name of the email sender in an email message.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the SMN Topic, Value 0 indicates the default enterprise project.
+Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the tags of the SMN topic, key/value pair format.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: